zaynesember/SufjanViz/Writeup/writeup.md

 upbeat movements with corresponding upbeat lyrics, like "Impossible Soul" and "Come on!
 Feel the Illinoise!".
-For this reason I expect longer tracks will on average have more positive sentiment in their lyrics.
-Another common trait of these tracks is their verbosity, often featuring layered refrains in canon and dense verses.
+For this reason I expect longer tracks will on average have more positive sentiment in their featuring layered refrains in canon and dense verses.
 As such I also expect that the more words per minute in a track (which is effectively the total number of lyrics controlling for track duration), the more